cmorasar/cmorasar.github.io/_pages/about.md

 ## Recent News
 - I will be giving a talk on _Operator learning via neural networks with kernel-weighted corrective residuals_ at EMI/PMC 2024.
-- New preprint [available](https://arxiv.org/abs/2401.03492) on a novel machine learning method for PDE solving - January 2024.
+- January 2024: new preprint [available](https://arxiv.org/abs/2401.03492) on a novel machine learning method for PDE solving.
-- New preprint [available](https://arxiv.org/abs/2312.07694) on _GP+: A Python Library for Kernel-based learning via Gaussian Processes_ - December 2023.
+- December 2023: new preprint [available](https://arxiv.org/abs/2312.07694) on _GP+: A Python Library for Kernel-based learning via Gaussian Processes_ - .
-- Our paper _Probabilistic neural data fusion for learning from an arbitrary number of multi-fidelity data sets_ has been [published](https://www.sciencedirect.com/science/article/pii/S0045782523003316) in Computer Methods in Applied Mechanics and Engineering.
+- October 2023: my paper _Probabilistic neural data fusion for learning from an arbitrary number of multi-fidelity data sets_ has been [published](https://www.sciencedirect.com/science/article/pii/S0045782523003316) in Computer Methods in Applied Mechanics and Engineering.
-- I gave a talk on _Data Fusion Under Multiple Uncertainty Sources via Multi-Fidelity Bayesian Networks_ at the 17th U.S. National Congress on Computational Mechanics - July 2023.
+- July 2023: I gave a talk on _Data Fusion Under Multiple Uncertainty Sources via Multi-Fidelity Bayesian Networks_ at the 17th U.S. National Congress on Computational Mechanics.
-- I gave a talk on _Probabilistic neural data fusion for learning from an arbitrary number of multi-fidelity data sets_ at the Sandia Machine Learning and Deep Learning Workshop - July 2023.
+- July 2023: I gave a talk on _Probabilistic neural data fusion for learning from an arbitrary number of multi-fidelity data sets_ at the Sandia Machine Learning and Deep Learning Workshop.

 <!-- A data-driven personal website
 ======